All Episodes

 I would go so far as to ask the chiefs and the sheriffs of this country that the same respect that they give a fellow fallen officer by sending an officer to that community to represent themselves and show respect to this officer.

-You mean to the you mean to Mr. Floyd.
+You mean to Mr. Floyd?

-I would like to see, yes, I would like to see all of the officers across this nation stand in respect to Mr. Floyd and attend his funeral, just as if they would, a fallen brother.
+I would like to see, yes, I would like to see all of the officers across this nation stand in respect to Mr. Floyd and attend his funeral just as if they would a fallen brother.

-It's you never have the right words.
+You never have the right words.

 I think that's a great idea.

-Um I'm sorry, sir.
+I'm sorry, sir.

 The country needs to see that law enforcement is a caring profession.

-It's a it's it's a brotherhood, no doubt, but we are there to serve and protect, and we truly we we are in pain over this loss.
+It's a brotherhood, no doubt, but we are there to serve and protect.

-Um, and the only way that it could ever be demonstrated is possibly by showing up and showing our respects.
+And the only way that it could ever be demonstrated is possibly by showing up and showing our respects.

-Um nobody deserves this.
+Nobody deserves this.

 There are no words that can explain this away.